 On March 11, 2018, a sightseeing helicopter made an emergency landing in the East River in New York City.
 The pilot survived, but the five passengers drowned when they were unable to escape the submerged helicopter.
 This tragedy is a combination of several different factors.
-Any one of them on their own would not have produced the incident, but together resulted in tragedy.
+Any one of them on their own would not have produced the incident, but together, they resulted in tragedy.
 This is an important aspect of root cause analysis.
 It’s what James Reason would cite as his Swiss Cheese model.
-The holes in the cheese all align where a straight line passes through each slice.
-To prevent the incident just one slice needs to be misaligned.
+The holes in the cheese (the causes) all align where a straight line passes through each slice.
+To prevent the incident, just one slice needs to be misaligned.

-I’m going to highlight four areas of this tragedy - harnesses, flotation system, water landing, and engine failure.
+I’m going to highlight four areas of this tragedy: harnesses, flotation system, water landing and engine failure.
 Each one begins with a straight-line cause-and-effect analysis.
 These four different analyses will combine into one complete explanation containing all the information available to date.
-Once the NTSB investigation is finished, additional detail will be added to the Cause Map.
+Once the NTSB investigation is finished, additional detail can be added to the Cause Map diagram.

 SUMMARY VIDEO OF CAUSE MAP OF NTSB FINDINGS

-The pilot was not wearing a fall protection harness.
-He was able to release the buckle on the standard seat belt, which allowed him to escape the helicopter as it turned over in the water.
+The pilot was not wearing a fall protection harness, so he was able to release the buckle on the standard seat belt, which allowed him to escape the helicopter as it turned over in the water.